February 14, 2025 | General, PDF, PDF optimization

 In other words, it is usable for discrete data or any raster images as it retains raster values during compression.

-Compression schemes
+Compression Schemes

 The PDF specification allows seven compression schemes for images, which are: